epsil/mdwiki/README.md

         |-- index.md
         `-- index.html

 Every page has its own folder, and folders can be arbitrarily nested.
 The page's contents are stored in a Markdown file named `index.md`.
-There is also an associated `index.html` file, which uses JavaScript to render the Markdown as HTML when opened in a browser.
+There is also an associated `index.html` file, which uses a bit of JavaScript to dynamically render the Markdown as HTML when viewed in a browser.

 One of several benefits of the above file structure is that the whole wiki can be served by a web server, and every wiki page gets its own URL.
 If the wiki is placed in the server's root directory (any directory will do), the addresses become: